The 44 Best Italian Sayings, Quotes and Proverbs

 Note the article used in the above quote is il because coperchio (lid) is singular and masculine.
 As you learn new Italian quotes, be sure to practice your articles.
 You’ll thank yourself later on!

-The love at the center of the kitchen builds the foundation of the home.
 The kitchen is the center of Italian domestic life and a way for all families to feel rich in spirit.
-After all, it’s at the table that Italian families come together daily, whether rich or poor.

 Until the mid-20th century, some regions of Italy struggled with poverty.
 This fostered an attitude of thankfulness, which psychologists say is the basis for a happy life.